SAP-samples/teched2022-IN280/exercises/ex2/ex25/readme.md

-# Watch a deployment exception in alerting
+# Exercise 2.5 - Watch a deployment exception in alerting

 In this exercise you will see a deployment exception as an example of an alert in *Integration & Exception Monitoring*.